 Consider how people search for something.

 According to Google, over 48% of all users started searching for something on a mobile device.

 This fact is in itself not a reason to be alarmed until you take into consideration Google penalizes sites that are not mobile-friendly in its search results.
 As the company stated:

 …we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high-quality search results that are optimized for their devices.

 With the number of customers using a mobile device as their primary way of accessing the web continuing to go up, having a site that works just as well on a desktop computer as it does on a mobile device is critical.

 According to the Content Marketing Institute, 70% of the surveyed B2B marketers say they are creating more content this year than in the prior year.

 To execute a successful content marketing strategy, you need to be very familiar with your target audience.
 Developing user personas is a great way to do this.
 As we wrote,

 Personas are helpful.
 Whether you’re marketing, selling, creating, or providing customer service, these fictional characters help businesses relate to customers as actual people, rather than anonymous numbers.

-When you know your target audience, you can connect with them better by offering targeted, relevant content that will lead to significantly better conversion rates.
+When you know your target audience, you can better connect with them by offering targeted, relevant content leading to significantly better conversion rates.